kevinyswong/kevinyswong.github.io/index.md

   words, which may be overlooked at first, are there and perhaps will be more apparent to matured eyes, and they hint at the advice that the story is, if not a proof, then an example by contradiction, a kind of living that Hesse warned against.
-Hesse himself adds a caution in the introductory Author's Note in STEPPENWOLF, written thirty-four years after the book's publication and one year before his death, about readers who:
+Hesse himself adds a caution in the introductory author's note in STEPPENWOLF, written thirty-four years after the book's publication and one year before his death, about readers who:
   <blockquote>
   strangely enough perceived only half of what I intended.
-These readers, it seems to me, have recognized themselves in the Steppenwolf, identified themselves within him suffered his griefs, and dreamed his dreams; but they have overlooked the fact this this book knows of and speaks about other things . . .
+These readers, it seems to me, have recognized themselves in the Steppenwolf, identified themselves within him, suffered his griefs, and dreamed his dreams; but they have overlooked the fact that this book knows of and speaks about other things . . .
   I would be happy if many of them were to realize that the story of the Steppenwolf pictures a disease and crisis—but not one leading to death and destruction, on the contrary: to healing.